jannismain/ntt-peak-detection/README.md

 ### Data preprocessing

 As the requirements state that the data will not include noise, data preprocessing can initially be disregarded.

-## Implementation Details

-Peak detection algorithms are implemented in `ntt_peaks.lib` and picked-up by the cli demo tool automatically.
-This allows for rapid prototyping of different algorithms and compare them on different data sets.

 ## Plan